Bronze Tiger: World War III and beyond

 In the World War III event, Bronze Tiger is shown to have retired but is coaxed back into action by Amanda Waller.

 In Checkmate (vol. 2) Bronze Tiger rescues Rick Flag from a secret Quraci prison, where Flag had been imprisoned for four years.
 Notably, he is seen wearing a variant of his costume while with the League of Assassins, complete with a tiger head mask (according to writer Nunzio DeFilippis he wears the mask to prove it no longer has any power over him).
 Afterward, Amanda Waller appears at the Tiger Dojo, revealing to Ben that she leaked the information about Flag's whereabouts.
 She then enlists their aid in tracking down a supposedly rogue Suicide Squad team, a team which, in reality, was being run by Flag and Turner at Waller's behest.

-In Countdown #39, Bronze Tiger is among the Suicide Squad members trying to bring in Pied Piper and The Trickster.
+In Countdown #39, Bronze Tiger is among the Suicide Squad members trying to bring in Pied Piper and the Trickster.

-In a recent appearance in the mini-series Gotham Underground, Bronze Tiger is among the members of the Suicide Squad arresting Two-Face, Mad Hatter, Hugo Strange, and Scarecrow.
+In Gotham Underground, Bronze Tiger is among the members of the Suicide Squad arresting Two-Face, Mad Hatter, Hugo Strange, and Scarecrow.
 While frisking Scarecrow, he is gassed by the escaping villain, revealing a previously undiscovered fear of insects.

 Bronze Tiger appears in a Blackest Night-related one-shot entitled Blackest Night: Suicide Squad #67 (part of a series of one-shots operating as extra issues to long-since canceled ongoing series).
 He works with fellow Suicide Squad members Count Vertigo and Rick Flag to bring down a Mexican drug lord.
-When the Secret Six attempt to break into Belle Reve prison, Bronze Tiger squares off with Catman to see who is the superior feline-themed martial artist.
+When the Secret Six attempt to break into Belle Reve, Bronze Tiger squares off with Catman to see who is the superior feline-themed martial artist.

-The New 52
+The New 52 onwards

-In The New 52 (a 2011 reboot of the DC Comics universe), Bronze Tiger appears as a member of the League of Assassins.
+New 52 and DC You

+In 2013, a newer version of Bronze Tiger debuts with a newer background; with a little-known and shadowy past, he is one of the world's leading martial artist and mercenaries with vast influence, power, and a leadership position in the League of Assassins with having ties with infamous assassins such as Lady Shiva, Richard Dragon, and Deathstroke.
+The character is also revealed to be a member of the espionage cabal, the Syndicate, making him one of the world's best spies whom helps maintains order between intelligence agencies, and is one of the former trainers of the Red Hood.
+Unlike prior versions, the character also possess super-powers through a talisman, able to shift between human form and a humanoid tiger form to gain an advantage over foes.